<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Introduction

 When you first take over a strength and conditioning department, most of us are excited to “set the world on fire”.
 We want to get in there, start training athletes, and make an impact right away.
 However, before any of that can happen, we need to sort out how you are going to train the athletes in a repeatable, predictable, and sustainable way.
-I can say that was definitely the case for me when I started at Colby College in the Fall 2019.
+I can say that was definitely the case for me when I started at Colby College in the Fall of 2019.
 I entered a department with 32 head sport coaches and over 750 student-athletes.
 Thus, I had many factors at play in order to develop the strength and conditioning program into something that was set up for success for the student-athletes, strength and conditioning staff, and athletics department.
 From staff operating procedures, to student worker hours and tasks, relationships with sports medicine, and many more in between.

 The first goal however will be on scheduling the athletes to train in a way that permits year round training.
 Once you have that taken care of, you can focus on the other things such as building out a thorough operations manual and/or adding technology to your training program.

 This article is intended to help guide coaches that are taking over a strength and conditioning department for the first time, or coaches who would like to someday.
 Particularly those that are working in a small college or high school setting with a small staff and one weight room.
 With these constraints, your ability to organize your department will be paramount to your success in the development of your student-athletes.
 In this article, we’ll discuss questions you should ask of your administration early on, constraints you should consider when organizing the department, and lastly a small snapshot of how we organized our department & training schedule at Colby College.
 Establishing a system similar to ours will allow you to focus more on improving what goes on in your program, rather than trying to micromanage your program.
 In the development of this system, I challenge you to decide what healthy barriers you will set up with the rest of the athletics department.
 This is especially important if you are starting a program at an institution that has never had a strength and conditioning program before.
-Administration likely will not have an understanding of the scope of the job that is providing strength and conditioning services.
+The administration likely will not have an understanding of the scope of the job that is providing strength and conditioning services.
 This is your opportunity to set your boundaries and establish how your program will operate an efficient and effective program day in and day out.

 But First, Who is Greg Cox?